Craft Service Snack Idea: 16 Tasty Snacks That Won’t Break The Craft Service Budget

 Budget Snack Idea #16 – Tabbouleh with Shrimp, Tomato, & Feta

 Buy a couple of containers of tabbouleh, a small shrimp platter, and crumbled feta cheese.
 Chop the shrimp and mix with the tabbouleh then sprinkle crumbled feta cheese on top.
-Another quick and easy snack.
+Another quick and delicious snack idea that’s easy on the craft service budget.

 16 snack ideas that are easy to make, taste great, and most of all won’t break the craft service budget.